 Have you ever wanted to conduct scientific research?
 Or just wanted an excuse to go for a walk in the woods?
 Community science gives everyone the opportunity to spend time outdoors, to learn about biology, and to contribute to the meaningful goal of understanding the natural world around us.

-Probably our biggest community science effort in the last few years has been to launch two annual dragonfly counts, the Clifton Institute Dragonfly Count and Rappahannock County Dragonfly Count, each of which are held in June.
+In 2021 we launched two annual dragonfly counts, the Clifton Institute Dragonfly Count and the Rappahannock County Dragonfly Count, each of which are held in June.
 Our goals are to monitor the populations of these charismatic and readily identified insects and to generate interest in dragonflies and damselflies.
 For these counts we work with volunteers to survey a 10-mile-diameter circle for dragonflies and damselflies.
 Both count circles have a wide variety of wetland habitats and we’ve recorded a remarkable diversity of dragonflies.
-We are always looking for volunteers so just let us know if you’d like to join!
-You can see the the data here:
+We are always looking for volunteers and you can sign up on our calendar here (you can use the Program Type drop-down menu and filter by Community science).
+If you’d like to see what we’re learning, you can find the data here:

 Clifton Institute Dragonfly Count Data